ExtensityAI/symbolicai/README.md

 val = "<one of the examples above>"

 # First define a class that inherits from the Expression class
-class ComplexExpression(Expression): # more to the Expression class in later sections
+class ComplexExpression(ai.Expression): # more to the Expression class in later sections
     # write a method that returns the causal evaluation
     def causal_expression(self):
         pass # see below for implementation